TV Drama Revision

 Narrative 2: we see Villanelle's murders so we know before Eve does - omniscient audience?

-both narratives are connected to eachother
+both narratives are connected to each other

 Characters: